calebmsword/clone-deep/README.md

 If the customizer returns an object, the default behavior of `cloneDeep` will be overridden, even if the object does not have a `clone` property (in that case, the value will be cloned into the value `undefined`).

 There are many properties that will be observed in the object returned by the customizer.
-Please see the API documentation for more information.
+Please see the [customizer documentation](https://github.com/calebmsword/clone-deep/blob/main/docs/customizers-and-cloning-methods.md#customizers) for more information.

 ## Additional package features